ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_5.md

 ---

 ## First Principle: Structure Follows Strategy
-- Don’t design for “org chart beauty” — design for **the work that must be done**.
+Don’t design for “org chart beauty” — design for the work that must be done.
+Ask: What are the critical capabilities we must excel at?
+What’s the smallest structure that delivers them?
+How will decisions flow between these capabilities?
-- Ask:
-  1. What are the *critical capabilities* we must excel at?
-  2. What’s the smallest structure that delivers them?
-  3. How will decisions flow between these capabilities?

----

 ## Spans & Layers — The Goldilocks Zone
-- **Span of control**: The number of direct reports a leader can effectively manage.
-  - Too wide → no coaching, shallow management.
-  - Too narrow → bureaucracy and slow decisions.
-- **Layers**: Keep them as few as possible to avoid communication decay.
+Span of control refers to the number of direct reports a leader can effectively manage — too wide leads to no coaching and shallow management, while too narrow creates bureaucracy and slow decisions.
+Keep layers as few as possible to avoid communication decay.

-**Rule of thumb**:
-- Early stage: wide spans (7–10 DRs), few layers.
-- Growth stage: moderate spans (5–7 DRs), added layers only when complexity demands.
+**Rule of thumb**: In early stages, use wide spans (7–10 DRs) with few layers; in growth stages, moderate spans (5–7 DRs), adding layers only when complexity demands.

 ---